portao-3/bank3-docs/source/includes/_transactionStatus.md

 #### 125 Blocked Card

 The card is current inactive per your activation configuration.
 You could either ask the merchant to retry at a different date or activate the card in the API ou admin dashboard.

+### 190 Card not found - expiry date mismatch

+The transaction failed because the wrong expiration date was provided.
+You should ask the merchant to retry with the correct information.

 <details>
   <summary>All Codes</summary>